 - Develop services and resources within the FNQLSDI to concretely support the First Nations in the development and implementation of conservation initiatives.
 In this component, the FNQLSDI plans to offer a range of services to equip First Nations and develop their conservation skills, while creating networking opportunities between communities.
 These services will take the form of training on subjects of interest to the communities, support for drafting or submitting funding requests, assistance in coordinating projects, technical support (e.g. wildlife and plant inventories), communication support (e.g. awareness raising, etc.) The FNQLSDI plans to adjust its services over time and to the needs of the First Nations.

-For mor informations on this project, do not hesitate to contact our project managers :
+For mor informations on this project, do not hesitate to contact email@example.com

 Monitoring of boreal birds in Quebec – Pineshîsh Piyaasiis Project